CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

 <BR><img alt="Dedupe_Design.jpg" height="310" src="Dedupe_Design.jpg" width="450"/>

-- The deduplication workflow will happen at the very end of the convert step processing ([FHIRConverter.kt#L541](https://github.com/CDCgov/prime-reportstream/blob/c942a9a6f6be347d82196939e1cf677512af4a06/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L541)).
+- The deduplication workflow will happen in the middle of the Convert Step.
+After conversion related processing, but before any of the queue related processing. ([FHIRConverter.kt#L541](https://github.com/CDCgov/prime-reportstream/blob/c942a9a6f6be347d82196939e1cf677512af4a06/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L541)).
   - Before the Deduplication Workflow, the Convert Step will:
+    - Validate the items
     - Convert to FHIR, if necessary
-    - De-batched items from the report
+    - De-batch items from the report
-    - Parse these items into bundles
+    - Convert these items into FHIR bundles
-    - Validate the items
     - Stamp Observations with condition codes
   - During the Deduplication Workflow, the Convert Step will:
     - Generate a hash for the item